Living OffGrid offers a variety of food production methods.

 Food is spoiled because microorganisms change it.
 There are five basic techniques which make food last longer:

 1) Killing the microorganisms, or preventing them from multiplying

-2) Contact of microoganisms with food is prevented
+2) Contact of microorganisms with food is prevented

-3) Certain additives prevent or slow the growth of microoganisms; this is often called curing
+3) Certain additives prevent or slow the growth of microorganisms; this is often called curing

 Usually several of the techniques are combined.